wholol/Mandelbrot-SIMD-MultiThreading/README.md

-# MendrelBrot-SIMD-Threading
+# Mandelbrot-SIMD-Multithreading
-MandrelBrot program to understand and compare the performance of SIMD and threading, threadpools and std::async. olcPixelGameEngine by javidx9 is used.
+MandelBrot program to understand and compare the performance of SIMD and threading, threadpools and std::async. olcPixelGameEngine by javidx9 is used.

 this program compares the performance of computing the Mandrelbrot set with various optimizations.
 The methods used are: